Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Evaluation of Lessons & Coursework

-As for the meat of what’s in your study schedule, most days will be about learning modules.
-These come in two main forms: “content refreshers” and “application.”
-No matter which type of learning module you’re in, each one goes like this.
-First, you start with a brief placement quiz (usually about 15 to 20 questions), which sets your baseline for the module.
+As for what you’re actually doing, the learning modules come in two main forms: “content refreshers” and “application.”
+Each type starts with a brief placement quiz (usually about 15 to 20 questions), which sets your baseline for the module.

 In fact, if you score high enough on the placement quiz (70%-80%), you can actually test out of the module and move right onto the next assignment.
 However, assuming you don’t hit that high threshold, you then watch a number of video lessons, usually 2-3 on average per module.

-These videos are generally on the shorter side, with most being in the 8- to 13-minute range, though some are as short as 5 minutes and others are as long as 20 minutes.
-Due to the fact that they are shorter in nature though, if you feel like you need a deeper dive, Kaplan gives you the chapter of the prep book that aligns with that video lesson so you can jump over and get some detailed notes.
+These videos are generally on the shorter side, with most being in the 10-15 minute range.
+If you feel like you need a deeper dive, Kaplan gives you the chapter of the prep book that aligns with that video lesson so you can jump over and get some detailed notes.

 For visual learners, these interactive video lessons are absolute money in my opinion.
 Every lesson gives you a rich diversity of pictures, graphs, drawings, formulas, and various graphics that make it easy to retain concepts.